rocketriot/game/README.md

-## Rocketriot.zip contains the jar file which can be usd to just play the game
+## Rocketriot.zip contains the jar file which can be used to just play the game

 ## Prerequisites